ZhaoUTokyo/ZhaoUTokyo.github.io/_pages/about.md

 # 🔥 News

-- *2026.08.01*:  🎉A co-authored paper, for which I served as corresponding and last author, entitled  "Precision Greenhouse Rose Phenotyping from UAV Imagery Using a
+- *2026.08.03*:  🎉A co-authored paper, for which I served as last author, entitled  "Precision Greenhouse Rose Phenotyping from UAV Imagery Using a
 Multi-Source Dataset and Lightweight BloomRoseNet", has been accepted by ***Remote Sensing***.  (<a href="https://ieeexplore.ieee.org/document/11609306" target="_blank">link</a>)
 - *2026.07.11*:  🎉🎉A **first-author** paper entitled
 "CoralSMIA: Physically Grounded Scattering Modeling and Illumination Adaptation for Generalized Underwater Coral Segmentation", has been accepted by ***IEEE Transactions on Geoscience and Remote Sensing***. (<a href="https://ieeexplore.ieee.org/document/11609306" target="_blank">link</a>)